basm92/new_website/content/blog/2025-07-08-python-polars-demonstration-for-data-wrangling/index.markdown

 This holistic optimization is what sets Polars apart from the step-by-step, eager execution model of libraries like pandas.

-Of course.
-Here are the additional sections expanding on specific Polars features, formatted in Markdown and continuing the tutorial style.

 ## Don’t Use Row-Wise Operations

 Coming from libraries like pandas, a common pattern is to iterate over rows or use a function like `pandas.DataFrame.apply(axis=1)` to perform complex calculations that involve multiple columns.
 Polars *does* have an `.apply()` method on its DataFrames, but using it is almost always an anti-pattern that should be avoided.